Probing the hadronic molecular nature of the $\Omega(2012)$, $\Omega(2380)$, and $\Omega_c(3120)$ via femtoscopy

-Furthermore, the couplings determined at the pole position with Eq.~\eqref{eq:coupling} and decay branching fractions of the $\Omega(2012)$ to individual channels can be evaluated (see more details in Refs.~\cite{Xie:2024wbd}), with the results summarized in Table~\ref{tab:cp_bf}.
-With the strong couplings of $\Omega(2012)$ to the $\bar{K}\Xi(1530)$ channels and the subsequent $\Xi(1530) \to \pi \Xi$ decay, the three-body decay widths of $\Omega(2012) \to \bar{K}\pi\Xi$ can be calculated.
+In addition, the couplings determined at the pole position with Eq.~\eqref{eq:coupling} and decay branching fractions of the $\Omega(2012)$ to individual channels can be evaluated (see more details in Ref.~\cite{Xie:2024wbd}), with the results summarized in Table~\ref{tab:cp_bf}.
 Consequently, the ratio of the three-body to two-body decay branching fractions $\mathcal{R}$ is evaluated to be $0.75$ in the isospin breaking (IB) scenario and $0.71$ in the isospin conserving (IC) scenario~\footnote{Isospin breaking refers to the case where the physical mass differences within the isospin multiplets in the final states are taken into account.
 By contrast, isospin conservation corresponds to calculations that neglect isospin breaking effects, adopting the average mass of the different charge states for the final-state isospin multiplets.}.
-Compared to the experimental values $\mathcal{B}r_{\Omega(2012)\to \Xi^0K^-}=0.34^{+0.16}_{-0.12}$, $\mathcal{B}r_{\Omega(2012)\to \Xi^- \bar{K}^0}=0.28^{+0.12}_{-0.07}$, and $\mathcal{R}=0.99\pm 0.26\pm 0.06$~\cite{ALICE:2025atb,Belle:2022mrg}, our theoretical calculations are highly consistent with the experimental measurements within the uncertainties.
+Compared to the experimental values $\mathcal{B}r_{\Omega(2012)\to \Xi^0K^-}=0.34^{+0.16}_{-0.12}$, $\mathcal{B}r_{\Omega(2012)\to \Xi^- \bar{K}^0}=0.28^{+0.12}_{-0.07}$, and $\mathcal{R}=0.99\pm 0.26\pm 0.06$~\cite{ALICE:2025atb,Belle:2022mrg}, our theoretical calculations are consistent with the experimental measurements within the uncertainties.
 Moreover, the IB effects exhibit the same trend as those reported in Ref.~\cite{Zhong:2022cjx}, which were obtained within a chiral quark model.
 This is predominantly driven by the phase space because the $\Omega(2012)$ mass is close to the $\bar K \Xi(1530)$ mass threshold.
 For the channels involving $K^-$, its smaller mass enlarges the available phase space, yielding larger branching fractions in the IB case than in the IC one.
-Conversely, the opposite effect is observed for channels involving $\bar K^0$.
+Conversely, the opposite effect is observed for these channels involving $\bar K^0$.

 With the scattering amplitudes and wave functions fully determined, the predicted femtoscopic correlation functions for all relevant channels are comprehensively presented in Fig.~\ref{fig:cf}.
 In these plots, the blue solid curves represent the central values of the correlation functions, while the shaded bands indicate the corresponding theoretical uncertainties.
 These bands include the uncertainties arising from the dynamical free parameters, the production weights $\omega_{ij}$, and a $10\%$ variation in the source size $R_i$.